alextang809/RhyCare/README.md

 ### User Stories

 1. As someone who is trying to lose weight, I want to be able to use the app to keep track of my weight, so that I can know my progress.
+2. As someone who is sick, I want to be able to use the app to keep track of my weight, so that I can better know my physical condition.

-2. As someone who is growing up, I want to be able to use the app to keep track of my height, so that I can see the process of my physical growth.
+3. As someone who is growing up, I want to be able to use the app to keep track of my height, so that I can see the process of my physical growth.

 <br/>